eiffel-community/eiffel-intelligence/wiki/markdown/docker.md

 To:
 "image: \<your image tag\>"

-Then run followin docker-compose command to startup all components:
+Then run following docker-compose command to startup all components:
 `docker-compose -f src/main/docker/docker-compose.yml up -d`

 It will take some minutes until all components has started.
 When all components has loaded, you should be able to access EI-Backend Rest-interfaces with address: